rgc99/irrigation_unlimited/README.md

 Configuration is done by yaml.
 Note: The configuration can be reloaded without restarting HA.
 See [below](#service-reload) for details and limitations.

 The time type is a string in the format HH:MM.
 Time type must be a positive value.
-Seconds can be speicified but they will be rounded down to the system granularity.
+Seconds can be specified but they will be rounded down to the system granularity.
 The default granularity is whole minutes (60 seconds).
 All times will be syncronised to these boundaries.

 | Name | Type | Default | Description |
 | -----| ---- | ------- | ----------- |